jacobdefalco/enjoy-the-outdoors2/README.md

 ---

 ## Thank you for for taking the time to review my README.md on my "Enjoy The Outdoors" CAPSTONE Project.
-I am looking forward to the rest of the PluralSight LearnToCode Program.
+I am looking forward to the rest of the PluralSight LearnToCode Program!

 ## - Jacob DeFalco